Select Page

 The Berlin Blockade can be divided into distinct phases:

-The number of aircraft and flights increased as the Airlift intensified.
-Airlift operations were now taking place at both Tempelhof and Gatow airports.
+The number of aircrafts and flights raised as the Airlift escalates.
+Flights were now being conducted from Tempelhof and Gatow airports.

 The Berlin Blockade and Airlift had significant consequences: